microsoft/sqlworkshops-sql2022workshop/sql2022workshop/04_Engine/sqlledger/readme.md

 ## Exercise 4: What does tampering look like?

 Using Azure Data Studio open the T-SQL notebook **ledger.ipynb** and observe the results to see evidence of tampering in a database ledger.
+DO NOT RUN the cells in the notebook.
+Just review the pre-run results to see tampering in action.